• Home

 Thin & Chewy Peanut Butter Cookies

-Modified: Apr 6, 2025 · Published: Jul 1, 2005 by Anna · This post may contain affiliate links · 5 Comments
+Modified: Aug 31, 2025 · Published: Jul 1, 2005 by Anna · This post may contain affiliate links · 5 Comments

 Jump to Recipe

-Thin Chewy Peanut Butter Cookies
+Thin and Chewy Peanut Butter Cookies

 Chewy Peanut Butter Cookies

-This recipe has its charm and the cookies are very thin, but if you want a chewy cookie that's slightly thicker, I recommend Peanut Butter Jumbos.
+If you want a chewy cookie that's slightly thicker, I recommend Peanut Butter Jumbos.

 • Espresso Fudge Cups with Kahlua Glaze